Surendra4306/Robust_yield_prediction/README.md

 # Robust_yield_prediction

-This Repository consists files of the ML Project - customer life time value on for an auto insurance company, It is an academic project for the PG Program in Data Science & Analytics @ Insofe.
+This Repository consists of files of the ML Project - customer lifetime value for a Fast Food chain (restaurant), It is an academic project for the PG Program in Data Science & Analytics @ Insofe.

 Files :